-- 81. For your proposed asthma disease management (DM) program answer the following guestions: - i.
+81. For your proposed asthma disease management (DM) program answer the following guestions i.
 Length of time program has been in effect ii.
-Number of individuals participating in the program iii.
-Is any aspect of the disease management program Subcontracted of so list the name of the Subcontractor and the services provided.
+Number of individuals participating in the program We estimate that over 55,000 participates are served through our asthma DM programs in 23 health plans covering 2.3 million lives in 22 states.
+We are unable to provide an exact number of individuals participating in the asthma DM program due to the fluctuation of enrollment in the programs and characteristics of our Members.